geniesys/cutebind/README.txt

 All key features of original CuteBind 0.1b are preserved:
  - Full resolving control (scripting).
  - Advanced requests logging (optional).
- - Unbelievable performance (12000 requests per SECOND is easy-peasy).
+ - Great performance (12000 requests per SECOND is easy-peasy).
  - Dynamic multi-threading (internal load balancing).
  - You can use it with MySQL or other databases.
  - Built-in Round-robin load balancing.